Spotting Early and Late Signs of Alzheimer’s Disease: A Comprehensive Guide

 Physical symptoms: “It’s not like Parkinson’s”

 Physical symptoms appear later in the disease but are not directly linked to Alzheimer’s disease: “It’s not not like Parkinson’s disease, explains Dr. Panchal.
 There is no no motor problems and direct physical problems.
-It’s more about the consequences of Alzheimer’s disease.”
+It’s more regarding the consequences of Alzheimer’s disease.”
 Concretely, the person suffering from Alzheimer’s moves less over time, walks less, which promotes imbalances and the chutes et “this is what should absolutely be avoided”.
 “It is important to prevent the disease from getting worse, physical activity must be implemented to maintain body balance and agility of movements” insists our interlocutor.

 Alzheimer’s disease can be accompanied by behavioral problems but these are not symptoms strictly speaking.
 These disorders vary greatly from one patient to another and often worsen as the disease progresses.